21120499/BetterBat66/README.md

 # BetterBattery - starting..
+This is a project I plan to do in the future.
+Currently it is not working yet

 This is a script which runs, and configures programs to give you that sweet, needed battery life on Linux.
 This script run only in 66suite init system.
 **Made with Intel laptop CPUs in mind**